KenCab123/lab-express-crud-backend/README.md

 |  5  | **Update**  | /logs/:id |    PUT    | **U**pdate | Update a log |

 - add routes for delete and update
-- add some logic so that if someone goes to an invalid array position they will be redirected to the 404 route you had written in the last part
+- add some logic so that if someone goes to an invalid array id they will be redirected to the 404 route you had written in the last part

-- Your app should now pass all tests!

 ### Bonuses